How To Use

 • My Collections: Access collections created by the user.

-• Shared with Me: Access collections shared with the user for collaboration or review.
+• Shared with me: Access collections shared with the user for collaboration or review.

 • Favorites: Quickly access the user's favorite collections.